Slingshot-20240/decode-scorer-android/README.md

 In order to develop the DECODE™ Scorer for Android, you must have the following:

-- Android Studio Meerkat or later
+- Android Studio Koala or later
-- API Level 34+ Simulator Runtimes
+- API Levels 33-36 Simulator Runtimes

 ### Project Setup